ronakrm/ronakrm.github.io/_posts/2024-04-12-interpretability-science.md

 > Stephen Casper makes a similar point here: “From an engineer’s perspective, it’s important not to grade different classes of solutions each on different curves.”

-Richard Ngo's comment therin is an underlying theme for this post:
+Richard Ngo's comment therein is an underlying theme for this post:
 > ...connect our understanding of neural networks to our understanding of the real world...

 Anthropic's [Reflections on Qualitative Research](https://transformer-circuits.pub/2024/qualitative-essay/index.html)